-If a student has been denied a disability determination or accommodation request, or if an accommodation approved by the Disability Services (DS) has been denied by a staff, faculty or department, they have the right to appeal such decisions.
+If a student has been denied a disability determination or accommodation request, or if an accommodation approved by the Disability Services (DS) has been denied by a staff, faculty or department, the student has the right to appeal such decisions.
 The appeal process involves three levels.

 Level 1: Informal Appeal

 The student is asked to meet with DS to review the denial.
 This meeting should be scheduled in a timely manner.
 Disability Services may recommend that the student first discuss the grievance/concern with the individuals or department denying the request.
 If this does not resolve the issue, Disability Services will assist the student in moving to the next level of appeal.

 Level 2: Written appeal to the Interim Dean for Institutional Equity and Inclusion

 The written appeal should include a clear description of the reasons for the appeal and any supporting information.
 The Interim Dean for Institutional Equity and Inclusion will then initiate a process to review this appeal and solicit information from affected faculty and staff.
-At the Academic Dean's discretion, a meeting may be called to review the appeal.
+At the Interim Dean's discretion, a meeting may be called to review the appeal.
 This meeting would minimally involve the student and the Vice President and could also include affected faculty, staff and/or a harassment discrimination contact.
-The Academic Dean will be responsible for generating a written decision within 30 days of receipt of the written appeal or within 15 days of the personal meeting, whichever comes first.
+The Interim Dean will be responsible for generating a written decision within 30 days of receipt of the written appeal or within 15 days of the personal meeting, whichever comes first.

 Level 3: Appeal to the Office of Civil Rights (OCR)

 Should the student disagree with the decision of the Interim Dean, they have the right to file an appeal with the Office of Civil Rights (OCR).
 More information on this can be found on the following link including an electronic complaint form and phone numbers.